§ 30-17.1-11. The duties of the committee.

 (4) Ensure that existing resources are aligned to mission critical objectives;

-(5) Compliment, as well as leverage, existing U.S. Veterans' Administration programs and best practices;
+(5) Complement, as well as leverage, existing U.S. Veterans' Administration programs and best practices;

 (6) Foster state, federal, and private partnerships that seamlessly deliver exceptional services to the state's veteran population; and